seanox/pdf-service/README.md

 - PDF and image comparison for test automation (e.g. JUnit and CI/CD)
 Pixel- and color-based with difference image generation.
 - PDF Tools as standalone Java applications
-Includes Compare, Designer, Preview as command line applications designing and testing outside and independent of projects.
+Includes Compare, Runner, Preview as command line applications designing and testing outside and independent of projects.

 # License Terms